oscarsandford/topaz/README.md

 # Topaz

 A Postgres configuration I'm working on.
 One primary database, two replicas, and a PgPool proxy to manage connections.
+Use at your own peril.

 ## Architecture